Inside: Help your high-energy child learn self-regulation skills without dampening their joy! 7 fun self-regulation games for kids.

 The Comfort Bubble is an invisible bubble that everyone has.
 Some people have bigger bubbles than others.
 And the size of the bubble can change.
 At swim lessons everyone has a bigger bubble, because you can’t hold onto or hug friends in the pool or at the side of the pool.
 At school we have bigger comfort bubbles than we do at home.
 When you get too close to someone, you can break their bubble.
 That might make them upset.

-Remind your child about the comfort bubble next time they will be in a situation that they would need to use it.
+Remind your child about the comfort bubble next time they will be in a situation where they would need to use it.
 Then if you see your child change their behavior, talk about it with them afterward to reinforce the idea.

 I’ll never forget when my son remembered that one of the girls in his 4-year-old preschool class didn’t like to be hugged (and my son was a tackle hugger) and instead walked up and said hello and asked to hold her hand.
 She rewarded him with the biggest smile!